Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 in this section.

 ### Checkpoint folders

-**Comment** Needed for checkpoints, don't change or move these folders if you want to load from checkpoint

 The 'classifier', 'data' and 'embedding' folders contain all of the files that are required to load the training process from a